 Pillar 1: Multisystem aerial movement

-Use the different movement abilities granted to the player to move throughout a flying fortress in creative ways seamlessly.
+Use the different movement abilities granted to the player to move through a flying fortress in creative ways seamlessly.

 Pillar 2: Tactical environmental combat